Senators pass health insurance premium aid bill as debate focuses on rural Minnesota

 He and other Democrats said that the Republican plan that passed would delay help until next year.
 Such a wait hurts small towns, Schoen said.

-While the legislation is aimed at helping the 5 percent of Minnesotans who rely on individual policies, not just in rural areas, a key provision focuses on farmers.
+While the legislation is aimed at helping the 5 percent of Minnesotans who rely on individual policies, a key provision focuses on farmers.

 The GOP bill would allow agricultural cooperatives to set up health insurance pools with the intent of lowering prices.